Archaeological phase of landscape restoration project complete!

 Charter Street Cemetery

-Charter Street Cemetery is a highly visible, well documented site that is visited by tens of thousands of tourists every year.
+Charter Street Cemetery is a highly visible, well documented site that is visited by hundreds of thousands of tourists every year.
 This popularity has threatened the integrity of the burial ground’s headstones by compaction and widening of the stone dust pathways from visitors to the site.
 Vandalism has also been a significant and direct threat to the preservation and protection of the burial ground’s historically significant headstones and tombs.
 In 2016, the City embarked on a multi-phase restoration of the burial ground.
 During Phase I, the City utilized CPA funds to hire Monument Conservation Collaborative to restore 23 headstones and 8 box tombs.
 During this phase, the City also hired landscape architect Martha Lyon to conduct an assessment, create landscape plans and make recommendations to conserve the site.

 In 2017, the City received a Massachusetts Cultural Council Facilities Fund grant to implement Phase II - Landscape Restoration.
 This full restoration work will begin in Spring 2019 and will include upgrades and stabilization of the pathways, installation of in ground lighting, installation and restoration of fencing, and major landscaping improvements.